 The idea that the amount of liquidity available is an important factor in the determination of asset prices has a long history.
 In addition to the liquidity provided by the market, the liquidity in the form of money and credit provided by the central bank also plays an important role.
-It is this aspect of liquidity provision that is the focus here.
-In his description of historic bubbles Kindleberger (1978; p.
-54) emphasizes the role of this factor: "Speculative manias gather speed through expansion of money and credit or perhaps, in some cases, get started because of an initial expansion of money and credit."
+This aspect of liquidity provision is the focus here.
+In his description of historic bubbles, Kindleberger (1978; p 54) emphasises the role of this factor: "Speculative manias gather speed through expansion of money and credit or perhaps, in some cases, get started because of an initial expansion of money and credit".

-In many recent cases where asset prices have risen and then collapsed dramatically an expansion in credit following financial liberalization appears to have been an important factor.
-Perhaps the best known example of this type of phenomenon is the dramatic rise in real estate and stock prices that occurred in Japan in the late 1980's and their subsequent collapse in 1990.
+In many recent cases where asset prices have risen and then collapsed dramatically, an expansion in credit following financial liberalisation appears to have been an important factor.
+Perhaps the best known example of this type of phenomenon is the dramatic rise in real estate and stock prices that occurred in Japan in the late 1980s and their subsequent collapse in 1990.
 The next few years were marked by defaults and retrenchment in the financial system.
-The real economy was adversely affected by the aftermath of the bubble and growth rates during the 1990's were typically slightly positive or negative, in contrast to most of the post war period when they were much higher.
+The real economy was adversely affected by the aftermath of the bubble, and growth rates during the 1990s were typically slightly positive or negative, in contrast to most of the postwar period when they were much higher.

 This and other examples suggest a relationship between the occurrence of significant rises in asset prices or positive bubbles and the provision of liquidity.
-They also illustrate that the collapse in the bubble can lead to severe problems because the fall in asset prices leads to strains on the banking sector.
+They also illustrate that the collapse in the bubble can lead to severe problems because the fall in asset prices results in strains on the banking sector.
 Banks holding real estate and stocks with falling prices (or with loans to the owners of these assets) often come under severe pressure from withdrawals because their liabilities are fixed.
 This forces them to call in loans and liquidate their assets, which in turn appears to exacerbate the problem of falling asset prices.
-In other words there may be negative asset price bubbles as well as positive ones.
-These negative bubbles where asset prices fall too far can be very damaging to the banking system.
+In other words, there may be negative asset price bubbles as well as positive ones.
+These negative bubbles, in which asset prices fall too far, can be very damaging to banks and other financial intermediaries.
 This can make the problems in the real economy more severe than they need have been.

-Despite the apparent empirical importance of the relationship between liquidity and asset price bubbles there is no widely agreed theory of what underlies these relationships.
-Allen and Gale (2000b) provide a theory of this based on the existence of an agency problem.
+Despite the apparent empirical importance of the relationship between liquidity and asset price bubbles, there is no widely agreed theory of what underlies these relationships.
+Allen and Gale (2000b) provide a theory based on the existence of an agency problem.
 Many investors in real estate and stock markets obtain their investment funds from external sources.
-If the ultimate providers of funds are unable to observe the characteristics of the investment, there is a classic risk shifting problem.
-Risk shifting increases the return to investment in risky assets and causes investors to bid up prices above their fundamental values.
-A crucial determinant of asset prices is thus the amount of credit that is provided.
-Financial liberalization, by expanding the volume of credit and creating uncertainty about the future path of credit expansion, can interact with the agency problem and lead to a bubble in asset prices.
+If the ultimate providers of funds are unable to observe the characteristics of the investment, there is a classic risk-shifting problem.
+Risk-shifting increases the return to investment in risky assets and causes investors to bid up prices above their fundamental values.
+A crucial determinant of asset prices is thus the amount of credit provided.
+Financial liberalisation, by expanding the volume of credit and creating uncertainty about the future path of credit expansion, can interact with the agency problem and lead to a bubble in asset prices.